charlieroberts/interface.server/README.markdown

   2) it translates network messages from your browser into OSC or MIDI messages.
   3) it allows you to monitor connections and dataflow

-The server will eventually be distributed as a compiled binary application for OS X, Linux and Windows, but for now if you want to use the server, you'll need to download and install [node.js][nodejs].
+Prebuilt binaries of the server are available for OS X and Windows [here][binaries].
+If you want to build the server from source or are using Linux, you'll need to download and install [node.js][nodejs].
 Node.js will provide most of the functionality we need to serve web pages, but we'll also need to add a few utility libraries to send OSC and MIDI and carry out a few other specialized tasks.
 We can install these utilities using the Node Package Manager, or NPM, which is installed with Node.js.
 After installing Node.js, open a terminal and run the following commands:

 ```
 npm install midi